Policy on the Acceptance of Gifts

 7. Bargain Sales.
 Bargain sales to Agawam are possible only with the approval of the Committee.
 Agawam may retain legal counsel to consider any such sale.
 Whether other steps are necessary before the consummation of any such sale will depend on the nature of the property to be sold, as described in Part Two of this Policy.
 Agawam’s ownership of real estate subject to a mortgage or other leverage may give rise to Unrelated Business Taxable Income (“UBTI”), and counsel will be instructed to consider any issues in this regard.

-To be reviewed regularly by Agawam Council’s Development Committee.
+To be reviewed regularly by Agawam Council’s Advancement Committee.